-- The Rank score of a lifeguard are based on 3 equally weighted categories: Position score, Supervisor evaluation score, Peer evaluation score. - The employee has one of three positions (or titles): New Lifeguard, Lifeguard, and Head Guard. - o New Lifeguards are employees that have been employed for less than a semester (16 weeks, or 112 days).
-New Lifeguards gets 5 points as their Position score. - o Lifeguards are employees that have been employed for 1 semester or more (112 days or more).
+- The Rank score of a lifeguard are based on 3 categories: Position score, Supervisor evaluation score, and Peer evaluation score. - Position Score: The employee has one of three positions, and receives corresponding points as follows - o New Lifeguards are employees that have been employed for less than a semester (112 days).
+New Lifeguards get 5 points as their Position score. - o Lifeguards are employees that have been employed for 1 semester or more (112 days or more).
 Lifeguards get 15 points as their Position score. - o Head Guards are employees that have been employed for at least a year (365 days or more).
 Head Guards get 20 points as their Position score.

-- Each employee has been evaluated by the supervisor and their peers over the summer, thus each employee now has associated to them a..: - o Supervisor evaluation score (scale: 0 to 10), and - o Peer evaluation score (scale: 0 to 5) - The Rank score is calculated by simply adding up the 3 scores with equal weighting.
+- Peer Evaluation Score: A score given to each employee by their peers and ranges from 0 to 5 points. - Supervisor Evaluation Score: A score given to each employee by their supervisor and ranges from 0 to 10 points. - The Rank Score is calculated by simply adding up the 3 scores.

 [Rank score = Position score + Supervisor evaluation score + Peer evaluation score] - The higher the score, better the rank.
-The employee with the highest score will be awarded rank 1, the next highest will be rank 2, and so on. - There could be conflicts where two employees have the same score, but no two employees can have the same rank.
-To resolve conflicts between any two given employees with the same rank score, - O Compare their date of employment first.
-The employee who was employed first (i.e. has an earlier employment date) has higher preference. - O If they were employed on the same date, compare the Supervisor evaluation score.
-The employee with higher Supervisor evaluation score has preference. - o If they were employed on the same day and have the same Supervisor evaluation score and Peer evaluation score, compare the GTID.
-The employee with a smaller GTID value has preference.
-[Note that if they were employed on the same day, have the same Supervisor evaluation, and are in conflict, it means that they have the same Peer evaluation score, so we can't use the Peer evaluation score to deconflict.]
+The employee with the highest score will be awarded rank 1, the next highest will be rank 2, and so on. - If employees have the same rank score, you should decide their rank as follows: - O The employee who has been employed the longest should be ranked higher. - o If the workers were employed on the same date, compare the Supervisor Evaluation Score.
+The employee with the higher Supervisor Evaluation Score should be ranked higher. - o If they were employed on the same day and have the same Supervisor evaluation score, compare their GTIDs.
+The employee with a larger GTID value should be ranked higher.
+[Note that if they were employed on the same day, have the same Supervisor evaluation, and are in conflict, it means that they have the same Peer evaluation score, so we can't use the Peer evaluation score to de-conflict.]